 Agricultural occupancy conditions / agricultural ties have a negative effect upon the value of a property.
 This is because they limit the pool of people who can lawfully occupy the dwelling thus the price of a property with an agricultural tie can be reduced by 20% - 40% from its anticipated open market valuation and the availability and choice of mortgages will also be restricted.
 This tends to make agriculturally tied properties very difficult to sell.

 Some Local Planning Authorities also have policies that limit the size of dwellings that have agricultural occupancy conditions, the rationale behind these policies is that the agricultural holding should be able to support the building and running costs of the dwelling.
 Gaining planning permission to extend agricultural workers dwellings can often be problematic if it is considered that the extended dwelling would not be commensurate with the size of the holding.

 Where people occupy a property with an agricultural tie and they do not comply with the specific requirements of the occupancy condition, the Local Planning Authority (Council) can take Enforcement Action against them.
-This usually starts with correspondence asking how the occupants of the tied dwelling are employed and can lead to a formal Enforcement Notice telling the occupiers to either comply with the agricultural occupancy condition / agricultural tie or vacate the property within a specified time frame.
-If the Enforcement Notice is not complied with, a range of further action is available to the Council including Court Action, Fines and even eviction.
+This usually starts with correspondence asking how the occupants of the tied dwelling are employed and can lead to a formal Enforcement Notice telling the occupiers to either comply with the agricultural occupancy condition or vacate the property within a specified time frame.
+If the Enforcement Notice is not complied with, a range of further action is available to the Council including Court Action.